VCSTDN2024/imad5112-assignment-1-KhayaNkosi/README.md

 ## Project Overview

 Meal prep is a mobile application for my course called Higher Certificate in Mobile application and Web Development subject.
-This application was created using **Kotlin** and **Android Studio**.
-The app's primary purpose is to [briefly describe the purpose of the app, e.g., provide a task management system, display weather forecasts, etc.].
+This mobile application called Meal prep using **Kotlin** and **Android Studio**.
+The app's Main purpose is to suggest meal for people who can't decide on what to eat during the day.

 The app was developed to meet the requirements of the assignment, which includes creating a functional mobile app and utilizing GitHub for version control and CI/CD automation using GitHub Actions.